google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

     <tr>
       <td><b>To Test</b></td>
       <td>
-        Use Lighthouse to verify "User can be prompted to Add to Home screen" is all Yes.
+        Use Lighthouse to verify <b>User can be prompted to Add to Home screen</b>
+        is all Yes.
       </td>
     </tr>